CyanFox/Modules/SECURITY.md

 ## Supported Versions

-The following versions of CyanFox-Base are receiving active support and maintenance.
+The following versions of CyanFox-Base-Modules are receiving active support and maintenance.
 Any security vulnerabilities discovered must be reproducible in supported versions.

 | Version | Supported          |
 |---------|--------------------|